 Here’s an example segment that we use to find these journeys:

-Once you have this list, you should review these user journeys to see if they:
+Once you have this list, review these user journeys and see if they:

 Previously visit your checkout in the same (or very recent) session